ashwan/CleanData/README.md

 This course project involves the tidying of some data of an experiment on Human Activity Recognition using Smartphone Data from the [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+For a description of what the R script does, please see the `codebook.md` file and comments in the R script itself.

 ### Project requirements

 1. Merge the training and the test sets to create one data set.